 HOSTNAME="SomeOtherHostname"allows you to specify a custom hostname.
 If this option is not specified, it will default to the Windows hostname of the system.

-ARPSYSTEMCOMPONENT=1This will hide the Windows Client from the Add/Remove programs list, which will decrease enduser awareness of the client, thereby reducing tampering attempts to disable the software.
-This is particularly useful if the endusers commonly have Administrative access to the local machine.
+ARPSYSTEMCOMPONENT=1This will hide the Windows Client from the Add/Remove programs list, decreasing end-user awareness of the client and thereby reducing tampering attempts to disable the software.
+This is particularly useful if the end users commonly have Administrative access to the local machine.

 LOCALDOMAINS="dom1.local,dom2.local"This parameter allows you to specify additional local domains at the install time of the client.
 (Keep in mind that Search Suffixes provided by Active Directory are automatically added by the client when it starts up and reads the adapter configuration)